willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 maps.
 The TC maps suffer from jitter but do localise the button press in three of the five frames; specifically the first, second and fifth.

+The *press button* action is presented across three locations: *treadmill*, *exercise bike* and *coffee machine* in [@fig:results:beoid:treadmill-press-button], [@fig:results:beoid:treadmill-press-button2], and [@fig:results:beoid:sink-press-button] respectively.
+The SNC maps for the *treadmill* and *exercise bike* locations exhibit significant attention over the hand, given that multiple actions are performed with similar POV in these locations the spatial network has learnt to recognise both the location and the appearance of the hand and forearm during the press button action.
+In the *coffee machine* location, there is not attention over the hand for either of the spatial attention map sequences indicating the network has learnt the environmental appearance alone, or that the environmental appearance is sufficient and more discriminative than the outstretched hand.
+The temporal non-contrastive attention maps for the *treadmill* location localise the press button action well, but not in either of the other two locations.
+The temporal contrastive maps localise the treadmill dashboard, but not so much the dashboard on the exercise bike.
+Unlike the exercise machines, the temporal contrastive maps for the coffee machine localise the press button in a majority of the frames.

 ![BEOID Example: `00_Sink1_turn_tap_694-717`](media/results/beoid/00_Sink1_turn_tap_694-717.pdf){#fig:results:beoid:sink-turn-tap width=90%}